 You have several options in terms of delivery; small 1 oz jars, larger quantity jars, and 4 oz tubes.
 The 1 oz jars have a flip-top for easy dispensing and a wide color range that is not limited to the “main” artist palette colors.

 The 4 oz tubes also dispense with the flip top, in the case of the Basics line, Liquitex also makes smaller tubes too.
-I like the 4 oz size when it comes to the colors I need more of for easy mixing (white especially!)
+I like the 4 oz size when it comes to the colors I need more of for easy mixing (white especially!), I can pick up a color I need more of as they are sold a la carte in addition to “starter sets”, which is good to know.

 You may discover a variation called “Heavy Body”…When I first started using Liquitex often, the jars stated “High Viscosity” which is pretty much synonymous.
 This type is richer in pigments and thicker; it would be great if your specialty is a technique like impasto.